Fundamental Duties in the Indian Constitution

 - Legal Enforcement: The Ancient Monuments and Archaeological Sites and Remains Act, 1958.

-- to protect and improve the natural environment including forest, lakes, rivers, and wildlife, and to have compassion for living creatures;
+- to protect and improve the natural environment including forests, lakes, rivers, and wildlife, and to have compassion for living creatures;

 - to develop scientific temper, humanism, and the spirit of inquiry and reform;